ESPN BET Promo Code ROTO: Bet $10, Get $100 Bonus for MLB Odds & Refer-A-Friend Offer

 Don't wait another second!
 Sign up for a new account right now using the ESPN BET promo code ROTO and get the Bet $10, Get $100 in Bonus Bets welcome offer.
 Score guaranteed bonus bets today!

-Use ESPN BET Promo Code ROTO for Yankess-Red Sox & More MLB Odds
+Use ESPN BET Promo Code ROTO for Mets-Phillies & More MLB Odds

 With the ESPN BET promo code ROTO offer, you can make your first wager on the sports betting market of your choice.
 As a new customer, you will get $100 in bonus bets, distributed as five $20 bet credits, regardless of whether it wins or not.

-- MLB: Yankees at Red Sox, 1:35 p.m.
+- MLB: Orioles at Yankees, 7:05 p.m.
 ET; get the latest MLB odds; you can also explore MLB Futures or World Series odds.

-- MLB: Giants at Dodgers, 7:15 p.m.
+- MLB: Royals at Padres, 9:40 p.m.
 ET; use one of the leading MLB betting promos for this meeting of longtime rivals.

 With the ESPN BET promo code offer, you can make your opening wager on anything on today's sports betting calendar.

-Round 4 of the US Open, golf's third major, comes your way from Oakmont outside Pittsburgh.
-Generally considered one of the toughest courses in the country, Oakmont is hosting the tournament for the 10th time.
-There will be plenty of excitement for the final 18 holes of play.

-The MLB betting schedule today features matchups like Reds-Tigers, Cardinals-Brewers, Giants-Dodgers and Yankees-Red Sox.
+The MLB betting schedule today features matchups like Mets-Phillies, Brewers-Twins, Royals-Padres and Orioles-Yankees.
 Check MLB player props and more to get $100 in bonus bets, win or lose, plus get 30 days to try the ESPN+ premium service after you open your account.

-The Yankees and Red Sox renewed their rivalry this weekend after Boston won two of three in New York last week.
-The Giants and Dodgers are playing for the first time this season, concluding a three-game set in Los Angeles.
-The defending world champion Dodgers are finding themselves in a multi-team race in the NL West, with San Francisco, San Diego and Arizona in contention, particularly the Giants and Padres.
+The Mets and Phillies renew their rivalry this weekend after meeting the NL postseason last year.
+The other first-place team in New York, the Yankees, also face off against a division rival as they host the Orioles in the Bronx.

 The excitement ranges across betting markets today.
 Pick the event that interests you the most and use the ESPN BET promo code ROTO to open an account, then make your opening wager.
 Win or lose, you will earn $100 in bonus bets.
 Plus, take advantage of a terrific Refer-a-Friend program to help more people get in the game.